01 of 08

 Chain Slip Collars

-Often called choke chains, these collars are intended for training purposes only.
-When training a dog to walk on a leash and heel, corrections are made with a quick tug on the leash, causing it to close somewhat on the dog’s neck.
-Over time, many dog trainers have moved away from the choke chain method.
+Often called choke chains, these collars are not recommended by animal behaviorists and most veterinarians due to their risks.
+They were initially intended for training purposes such as training a dog to walk on a leash and heel.
+The collar is pulled tight for corrections in behavior with a quick tug on the leash, causing it to tighten on the dog’s neck.
+Over time, dog trainers have moved away from the choke chain method as it poses health risks and relies on punishment instead of positive reinforcement.

-Generally, these collars are not recommended because they could damage your dog's neck.
-If you do choose to get a choke chain for your dog, learn how to use it properly.
-Chain slip collars should be used with caution and never be left on your dog when unattended, as they pose a strangulation hazard.
+Generally, these collars are not recommended because they could damage your dog's neck, and even cause fatal strangulation injuries.
+This is especially dangerous in small breed dogs who are already at risk for tracheal problems.
+Chain slip collars should never be left on a dog when unattended, as they pose a strangulation hazard.

 03 of 08